 The CARE Research Center at Massachusetts General Hospital develops innovative research projects assessing the accessibility and accrual rates to clinical trials, particularly for underrepresented groups.

 In addition, CARE works with community nonprofit organizations, individual study teams, research departments and institutions, and clinical trial networks to create accessible, inclusive study designs

-The CARE Research Center offers consulting services to researchers at Massachusetts General Hospital, as well as broadly across the Partners HealthCare system, and to research teams across the United States to help define strategies that improve engagement, recruitment, and retention to clinical trials.
+The CARE Research Center offers consulting services to researchers at Massachusetts General Hospital, as well as broadly across the Mass General Brigham system, and to research teams across the United States to help define strategies that improve engagement, recruitment, and retention to clinical trials.
 Our services include support and suggestions regarding trial design to insure inclusivity for diverse representation, building awareness of clinical trial protocols, engagement with potential participants, establishing appropriate return of value for your study, building in clear retention incentives, creating budgets, timelines and workflows for your research study.

 CARE can help:

 - Build workflow from engagement to enrollment

 - Help develop recruitment materials (e.g., flyers) and messaging

 - Facilitate access to marginalized / underserved communities

 - Manage recruitment directly, or in concert with CROs / SMOs

 Mass General Brigham affiliates can request a consultation through the Mass General Research Institute’s Division of Clinical Research.
 The first six hours of consultation are provided at no charge.